zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 因为AWS Global Acceleraor更多是Proxy，而不是缓存，所以我觉得更安全

+=>AWS Global Accelerator and Amazon CloudFront are separate services that use the AWS global network and its edge locations around the world.
+CloudFront improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery).
+Global Accelerator improves performance for a wide range of applications over TCP or UDP by proxying packets at the edge to applications running in one or more AWS Regions. **Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP**, as well as for HTTP use cases that specifically require static IP addresses or deterministic, **fast regional failover**.
+Both services integrate with AWS Shield for DDoS protection.

 > 例题
 >
-> A company that develops web applications has launched hundreds of Application Load Balancers (ALBs) in multiple Regions.
-The company wants to create an allow list for the IPs of all the load balancers on its firewall device.
-A solutions architect is looking for a one-time, highly available solution to address this request, which will also help reduce the number of IPs that need to be allowed by the firewall.
+> A company provides a Voice over Internet Protocol (VoIP) service that uses UDP connections.
+The service consists of Amazon EC2 instances that run in an Auto Scaling group.
+The company has deployments across multiple AWS Regions.
+The company needs to route users to the Region with the lowest latency.
+The company also needs automated failover between Regions.
-> What should the solutions architect recommend to meet these requirements?
+Which solution will meet these requirements?
 >
-> - A. Create a AWS Lambda function to keep track of the IPs for all the ALBs in different Regions.
-Keep refreshing this list.
-> - B. Set up a Network Load Balancer (NLB) with Elastic IPs.
-Register the private IPs of all the ALBs as targets to this NLB. **（B is wrong, because IP of ALB is always changing.）**
-> - C. Launch AWS Global Accelerator and create endpoints for all the Regions.
-Register all the ALBs in different Regions to the corresponding endpoints. （**assist lower the number of IPs that the firewall must accept or AnyCast IP -> Usually associated with Global Accelator**）
-> - D. Set up an Amazon EC2 instance, assign an Elastic IP to this EC2 instance, and configure the instance as a proxy to forward traffic to all the ALBs.
+>  A. Deploy a Network Load Balancer (NLB) and an associated target group.
+Associate the target group with the Auto Scaling group.
+Use the NLB as an AWS Global Accelerator endpoint in each Region.
+Most Voted
+>
+>  B. Deploy an Application Load Balancer (ALB) and an associated target group.
+Associate the target group with the Auto Scaling group.
+Use the ALB as an AWS Global Accelerator endpoint in each Region.
+>
+>  C. Deploy a Network Load Balancer (NLB) and an associated target group.
+Associate the target group with the Auto Scaling group.
+Create an Amazon Route 53 latency record that points to aliases for each NLB.
+Create an Amazon CloudFront distribution that uses the latency record as an origin.
+>
+>  D. Deploy an Application Load Balancer (ALB) and an associated target group.
+Associate the target group with the Auto Scaling group.
+Create an Amazon Route 53 weighted record that points to aliases for each ALB.
+Deploy an Amazon CloudFront distribution that uses the weighted record as an origin.

 ## 170 AWS Snow Family Overview